Harsh-20422/Django/README.md

 # Django-text-analyser
-This is Django project for analyzing paragraph.It's my first Django project and learned from codewithharry
+This is Django project for analyzing paragraph.It's my first Django project and learned from harry